telerik/kendo-ui-core/docs-aspnet-mvc/helpers/mediaplayer/overview.md

 To access an existing MediaPlayer instance, use the `.data()` jQuery method, executed by the jQuery object of the originating element.

-The example below demonstrates how to access an existing MediaPlayer instance.
+The following example demonstrates how to access an existing MediaPlayer instance.

 ###### Example